 make sure you’re present in an important directory

-prepare content similar to a source that AI often uses
+prepare content similar to a source often used by AI

-In Semly, some recommendations can be implemented automatically, and some need to be done manually outside the panel.
+In Semly, some recommendations can be done automatically, and some require manual implementation outside the panel.

 You can do some actions directly in Semly.